WEC-Sim/WEC-Sim/docs/user/troubleshooting.rst

 This issue page is upkept to assist users with immediate needs and to document all past issues.
 In this way, it serves as a significant resource for users in solving WEC-Sim problems or clarifying its implementation.

-If you have problems downloading, installing or using WEC-Sim please follow the troubleshooting guidelines on this page.
+If you have problems downloading, installing, or using WEC-Sim please follow the troubleshooting guidelines on this page.
 Completing these steps will help users address their own questions and aid the development team in maintaining the issue board effectively.
 Maintanence of an overwhelmed issue board takes time and effort away from WEC-Sim developments.
 Please take the time to follow these steps before opening an issue on GitHub: